I spent that whole day watching Robert Greene, listening to him, reading him… And had a question to you:

 The podcast is in my mobile app… but in a few weeks it will also be available on the desktop, and is already available on tablets…

 PS: I love this long interview with Robert Greene.
-To answer what it the similarity: we were born with the same soul correction, and often he says things exactly the same way I would say… eerie.
+To answer what is the similarity: we were born with the same soulcorrection, and often he says things exactly the same way I would say… eerie.
 The difference?
-Maybe that I try to train people in the things he writes about, instead of just writing about them.
+Maybe this: I try to train people in the things he writes about, instead of just writing about them.

 PPS: Here is Robert Greene’s Ted talk